rivasbolinga/rivasbolinga/README.md

-### Hi there 👋
+# Hi there 👋 I am Andrea Rivas

+- 🔭 I’m currently a full-time student at Microverse Bootcamp School.
+- 🌱

 <!--
 **rivasbolinga/rivasbolinga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m totally new on this
-- 🌱 I’m currently learning everything from 0.

 -->